14 Ways To Save For Christmas 2023

 5. Only spend what you can afford

-It may be tempting to turn to payday loans and credit cards to pay for Christmas.
+It may be tempting to turn to payday loans and credit cards if you have no money for Christmas this year.
 But this only adds pressure to an already-stressful time of year, financially speaking.

 Having control over your finances is more important than buying expensive gifts — so only spend what you can afford this Christmas.